Taipei Metro: Minsheng–Xizhi line (Sky Blue line)

 The Minsheng–Xizhi line is a planned metro line.
-As of February 2011, New Taipei has been pursuing the construction of the 17.52-km Minsheng–Xizhi line, though the most recent plan was rejected by the Ministry of Transportation and Communications, citing the need for further evidence for the line's viability.
+As of February 2011, New Taipei was pursuing the construction of the 17.52-km Minsheng–Xizhi line, though the most recent plan was rejected by the Ministry of Transportation and Communications, citing the need for further evidence for the line's viability.
 The city plans to re-submit the proposal, and the project is estimated to cost NT$42.2 billion (US$1.44 billion).
 A possible 4.25-km extension of the line to connect with the planned Keelung Light Rail is also being considered.
 The line is planned to be built partially underground and partially elevated.
 It will begin from Dadaocheng Harbour beneath Minsheng West Road in Taipei, run along Minsheng East and West Roads, pass through Minsheng Community and journey under the Keelung River towards the Neihu District.
 The line will then change to an elevated mode and reach its termini at Xintai 5th Road in Xizhi District, New Taipei City.
-As of May 2018, the proposal for this line has been submitted to the Ministry of Transportation and Communications, but has yet to be approved.
+As of May 2018, the proposal for this line had been submitted to the Ministry of Transportation and Communications, but has yet to be approved.

 In 2020, it was decided that the eastern section of the line would be built first from Donghu to Xizhi District Office under the purview of New Taipei Metro, now called the Xizhi-Donghu line.
 It would interline with the Keelung Metro (upgraded from light rail to a medium-capacity metro) and share a depot at Shehou.
 In 2023, it received final approval from the Executive Yuan, and broke ground on 20 March 2025, with expected completion in 2032.